Simulation Methods for Robust Risk Assessment and the Distorted Mix Approach: Applications

 Setting $K^*=3$ and switching to SAA, our algorithm selects the copulas $C_5$ (Gumbel copula with $\theta = 1.875123$), $C_{6}$ (Gumbel copula with $\theta = 1.000061$), and $C_{8}$ (Regular vine copula according to BIC, Table \ref{tab:vine_bic}) on the basis of the estimate $\bar{\bm{\gamma}}_{10}$.
 Thus, SAA needs to be applied to a three-dimensional grid on

 With a sample size of $10^7$ sample size and $0.1$ grid size, SAA selects the Gumbel copula $C_{5}$ for $D_1$ and the Gumbel copula $C_6$ for $D_2$ with a worst-case AV@R at level $95\%$ of $53.6990$.
 For the distortion $D_1$, the copula $C_6$ leads to almost the same result, i.e., for $D_1$ the sensitivity of the AV@R with respect to $C_{5}$ and $C_6$ is almost zero.
+This worst case AV@R may be compared to the comonotonic case, i.e., the sum of the marginal AV@Rs, which equals $55.133051$.
+This shows that within our setting (that limits the admissible dependence structure on the basis of an expert's opinion) model uncertainty is already reduced.

 In summary, when computing AV@R at level 0.95, DM methods provide an excellent method for identifying the relevant low-dimensional dependence structures, when many data are available as illustrated in Section~\ref{sec4:real}.
-In the current example on cyber risk, data are scarce and tail copulas are chosen ad hoc.
+In the current example on cyber risk, data are scarce and tail copulas are chosen ad hoc on the basis of an expert's opinion.
 In this case, our algorithm easily identified the worst-case dependence and reduces the dimensionality at the same time.
 If only few data are available in the tail, the choice of tail copulas is restricted by only few constraints and the sensitivities of the AV@R within this class are more significant.
 In all cases, the worst-case AV@R on the basis of the DM copula provides a substantially better understanding of downside risk than single copulas fitted to the whole data.